What is Altmetric?

 The number inside the coloured circle (also called badge or donut) is the Altmetric Attention Score for the output being viewed.
 This is a quantitative measure of the quality and quantity of attention that the output has received - you can read more about the scoring algorithm here.

 The colours themselves reflect where the posts mentioning the output came from.
-For example, red means that the output has been mentioned by mainstream news outlets, blue means it has been tweeted about.
-You can find more information about the meaning of each colour here.
+For example, red means that the output has been mentioned by mainstream news outlets, blue means it has been posted on X. You can find more information about the meaning of each colour here.